 The health, safety and welfare of all of our people will continue to be at the heart of all that we do.
-We will support the well-being of our staff through dedicated programmes and take specific action to tackle the stigma around mental health and celebrate difference.
+We will support the well-being of our staff through dedicated programmes, celebrating difference, and we will take specific action to tackle the stigma around mental health.